BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Results and Discussion

-\figurename\,\ref{fig:kpi} shows the distribution of our main \glspl{kpi}. \figurename\,\ref{fig:availUrllc} illustrates the empirical \gls{cdf} of \gls{urllc} devices' availability, where each sample is the \gls{ul} or \gls{dl} availability of one \gls{urllc} device in one simulation during its whole simulation time.
-In \texttt{slicing[$m$]}, due to slicing of the bandwidth and \gls{gnb} transmission power, the availability distribution is identical for any arbitrary $m$.
-As this figure shows, compared to \texttt{singleURLLC} and \texttt{slicing[$m$]}, the availability of the \gls{urllc} devices decreases in \mixs{15} and \mixs{20}, likely, because of the introduced interference by AI devices in the neighboring cells.
-Although the scheduler adjusts the \gls{mcs} to deal with this additional interference\footnote{Note that such decrease in availability occurs regardless of the scheduler configuration.
-For example, higher target block error rate cannot overcome the extra interference, and lower target block error rate leads to extra delay, both resulting in lower availability.}, it still affects the availability, such that the availability requirement of $0.99$ can be met with sensitivity of around $0.1$ in \mixs{15} and \mixs{20}, rather than $0.012$ in \texttt{singleURLLC} and $0.014$ in \texttt{slicing[$m$]} (see \eqref{eq:availReq}).
-In \mixs{m} baselines, most of the availability samples are still greater than or equal to $0.98$.
-Unlike many conventional services, such decrease is not acceptable for \gls{urllc} service.
-Despite the impact of introducing the large load of the distributed \gls{ai} service, we observe that our \texttt{dRlAgent} solution keeps the \gls{urllc} devices' availability close to the \texttt{singleURLLC} and \texttt{slicing[$m$]} up to $\alpha^\mathrm{req}$, and can support the availability requirement of $0.99$ with sensitivity of $0.013$.
+In \figurename\,\ref{fig:availUrllc}, the availability distribution is identical for any arbitrary $m$ in \slr{m} because of the dedicated resource slices for each service.
+As this figure shows, compared to \su{} and \slr{m}, the availability of the \gls{urllc} devices decreases in \mixr{m}, $\forall m{\in}\{15,20,40\}$, likely because of the introduced interference by \gls{ai} devices in the neighboring cells.
+Although the scheduler adjusts the \gls{mcs} to deal with this additional interference,\footnote{Note that such a decrease in availability occurs regardless of the scheduler configuration.
+For example, a higher target \gls{bler} cannot overcome the extra interference, and a lower target \gls{bler} leads to extra delay, both resulting in lower availability.} intensive distributed training traffic still affects the availability.
+Consequently, the $0.99$ requirement is met with a violation probability of around $0.1$, compared to roughly $0.01$ in \su{}, \slr{m}, and \ours{}, see Equation~\eqref{eq:availReq}.
+In \mixr{m} baselines, most of the availability samples remain above or equal to $0.98$.
+However, unlike many conventional services, such a decrease is unacceptable for \gls{urllc} service.
+Despite the impact of introducing the large load of the distributed learning service, we observe that our \ours{} solution keeps the \gls{urllc} devices' availability close to the \su{} and \slr{m} up to $\alpha^\mathrm{req}$.
+When it comes to training delay performance, as \slr{m} and \mixr{m} boxes in \figurename\,\ref{fig:delayBox} and our results in~\cite{ganjInterplay} suggest, training delay increases with the number of selected devices (i.e., as $m$ grows).
+However, when $m{=}n$, it is more likely for the central node to wait excessively for stragglers and thus reach time-out (as in \slr{15} and \mixr{15}).
+Moreover, the lower training delay statistics in \mixr{15} and \mixr{20} than \slr{15} and \slr{20}, respectively, suggests that distributed learning service in \mixr{m} generally consumes more resources than the allocated resources in \slr{m}.
+As this figure indicates, compared to the most competitive baseline (i.e., \mixr{15}), our \ours{} decreases the median training delay by $36\%$, while the maximum observed training delay is $2.6$\,s, which is $43\%$ less than that of \mixr{20}---the baseline with the lowest maximum observed training delay.
+When \gls{urllc} traffic is well distributed and low per cell (as in this benchmark), \ours{} can easily satisfy the \gls{urllc} requirements, as baselines like \slr{m}.
+Yet, thanks to \ours{}, the low-priority service experiences a much better training delay than those baselines, as shown in \figurename\,\ref{fig:delayBox}.
+When \gls{urllc} traffic is high, meeting its requirements becomes more challenging for the baselines, but as we demonstrate in the next experiments, \ours{} still succeeds in managing the coexistence.